Boiler Kettling – What’s That and How Can You Stop it

 Having an old system?
 Then probably your boiler thermostat is not working the right way.
 After some time, it’s often the case that the thermostat or the diverter valve wore out, and in such a case, a specialist must replace the damaged part.
 Keep in mind that if your boiler is an antique, it may be more cost-efficient to buy a new energy-saving boiler than spending money on costly repairs.

 If the thermostat and boiler are not communicating, you need to get your appliance inspected by a Gas Safe Engineer.
-They will adjust the settings or change the whole regulator if needed.
+Get one off or annual boiler service and the team will adjust the settings or change the whole regulator if needed.

 5. Issues with your boiler pump